Toggle mobile menu visibility

 Parents will be informed, in writing, as to whether their application has been successful or not.

 Where their application has been refused, parents will be informed in writing and will be given the option to appeal against the decision not to award a place at the chosen school.
 They have a right of appeal to an independence appeal panel.
-If they wish to exercise that right, they should contact the Admissions Team at the Civic Centre.
+If they wish to exercise that right, they should contact the Admissions Team at Swansea Council.

 The appeal will be considered by an independent appeal panel of 3 or 5 people comprising lay members, and persons with experience in education.